Misfortunes and even disasters are part of life. Are they natural phenomena, are they judgments from God, or are they both?

 One unintended consequence of viewing disasters in a purely natural and mechanistic means is that these disasters become meaningless.
 The forces of nature seem random, or at least they are not looking out for us in the way that a compassionate God would.
 Mother Nature has no interest in whether an individual human, or even the human race, lives or dies.
 Random subatomic movement has no plan and no concern for its consequences.
 Impersonal forces are not interested in punishing us, protecting us, developing us, or doing anything that people typically say that God is doing through hardship such as disasters.

 We intuitively understand this, and yet we crave to find meaning in disasters and the inevitable suffering that they bring.
-While a man safe on a distant shore may be scorned for saying that God allowed Hurricane Sandy to devastate New York City to accomplish His purposes, a man sitting atop his flooded New York City house will almost invariably seek meaning in his loss.
-Perhaps he will attribute it to some specific sin or sinful lifestyle, or perhaps he will simply affirm that God is making him stronger.
+While a man in the mountains of Colorado may be scorned for saying that God allowed Hurricane Sandy to devastate New York City to accomplish His purposes, a man sitting atop his flooded house in South Queens will almost invariably seek meaning in his loss.
+Perhaps he will attribute it to punishment for some specific sin or lifestyle, or perhaps he will simply affirm that God is making him stronger.

-Some may argue that while we still use both metaphysical and rational explanations for natural disasters and their subsequent suffering, modern metaphysical arguments seek meaning from the individual, not from God.
-Therefore each man must assign his own meaning to tragedies.
+Some may argue that while we still use both metaphysical and rational explanations for natural disasters and their consequent suffering, modern metaphysical arguments seek meaning from the individual, not from God.
+Each man must assign his own meaning to tragedies.
 This attitude fits well with our tendency to deify man, but it quickly evaporates in the face of real suffering and death.
 The harder we try to make ourselves, individually and collectively, the center of all things, the more we fail.